 Tasting Notes

-- Nose: easy fruit, honey, peach
+- Nose: Easy fruit, honey, peach

-- Taste: immediately spice, cream, smoke
+- Taste: Immediate spice, then cream and smoke arrives

-- Finish: smoke, long finish
+- Finish: A smoky long finish

 The Balvenie TUN 1509 Batch 3 Cask Strength